cmaureir/progra-alma/lectures/week2/lecture5.rst

-When the program gets to this line, the message ``Enter temperature in Fahrenheit degrees:`` is shown to the user, who then must enter a value, which is converted into a real number and bound to the name ``f``.
+When the program gets to this line, the message ``Enter temperature in Fahrenheit degrees:`` is shown to the user, who must enter a value, which is converted into a real number and bound to the name ``f``.